Medically reviewed by Drugs.com. Last updated on Nov 26, 2022.

 It is very important that your doctor check the progress of you or your child closely while you are receiving ioversol.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
 Blood and urine tests may be needed to check for any unwanted effects.

 Ioversol may cause heart attack, stroke, and blood clotting problems during angiographic procedures.
 Tell your doctor right away if you have chest pain that may spread to your arms, jaw, back, or neck, trouble breathing, nausea, unusual sweating, faintness, coughing up blood, numbness or weakness in your arm or leg, or on one side of your body, sudden or severe headache, or problems with vision, speech, or walking after receiving ioversol.

-ioversol may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Ioversol may cause a serious type of allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Tell your doctor or nurse right away if you or your child has chest tightness, cough, difficulty swallowing, dizziness, fast heartbeat, hives, itching, skin rash, puffiness or swelling of the eyelids or around the eyes, face, lips, or tongue, trouble breathing, or unusual tiredness or weakness after you receive ioversol.